 - Collects fees for documents filed in the Recorder's office and pays these monies into the county's general fund.

 - Maintains an accurate record of all monies appropriated to the Recorder's office for its operation.

 - Performs all accounting functions necessary to the operation of the Recorder's office including preparation of annual budgets and reports, vouchers, purchase orders, etc., and maintains all payroll records, sick and vacation leave records and other records pertaining to the Recorder's staff.

 - Files an ethic report annually, inventory of office equipment, affirmative action report, depository agreements for funds and every other report as required by law.

-- Notifies boards of county commissioners and township trustees annually of their duty to file zoning resolutions, maps and amendments.
+- Notifies the Warren County Commission Board and Township Trustees annually of their duty to file zoning resolutions, maps and amendments.